Vbahole/hike/README.md

 an app to compile and store All Trails hike recordings and generate statistics.

 ## prereqs
-- node installed locally
-- aws clie installed locally
-- aws cli configured for access to aws resources
+- node, aws cli installed; aws cli configured for access to aws resources

 ## run